brianleroux/wtfjs/node-code-blog/README.md

         init();

-This is saying: whenever you there is a GET request to `/contact` display the `contact.html.ejs` template and pass it these local variables.
+This code is saying: whenever there is a GET request to `/contact` display the `contact.html.ejs` template and pass it these local variables.
 EJS is super powerful too.
 Check out the wtfjs theme for more examples.
 And, of course, all this means _anything_ Node can do so can your `node-code-blog`.
 Gnarly, eh.

 `node-code-blog` is [free software](http://wtfjs.com/license) extracted from the redevelopment of [wtfjs](http://wtfjs.com) by [Brian LeRoux](http://twitter.com/brianleroux).